European Archer's Short Sword

 Curved swords weren't confined to the east, of course.
 As the scimitars developed in the east, the west was catching on to the trend.
 Sabers and cutlasses were slowly conceptualized and developed in Europe.
 The curved blades were ideal for charging horsemen who tended to lose their straight blades in the bodies of their haplessly impaled foes.
 The curved sabers could slash opponents and slide off as the horsemen rode by.
 Another advantage was that curved blades were more compact than straight ones, so horsemen were also able to slash from side to side without worrying about trimming the ears off their horses.

 Sailors also liked this compact size, since ship-board combat was often in very close quarters, with a vexing amount of wooden obstacles for swords to get embedded in.
-This explains the stereotypical image of the pirate holding a cutlass, reinforced recently by Johnny Depp, Orlando Bloom and Kierra Knightley in the movie Pirates of the Caribbean.
+This explains the stereotypical image of the pirate holding a cutlass, reinforced recently by Johnny Depp, Orlando Bloom and Kierra Knightley in the Pirates of the Caribbean movies.

 A back sword is a sword that has only one edge.
 The non-sharp edge of the sword is known as the "back" of the blade.
 These swords often are curved.
 Examples of back-swords include most cutlasses, sabers and what westerners refer to as "Scimitars."